sahibalejandro/admin/README.md

 directory.
 Once the views have been published, you may tweak them to your liking!
 The exported views will automatically take precendence over the package's own view files.

-The Navbar menu is located in the view `admin/navbar.blade.php` and uses Twitter's Boorstrap layout.